Shreyas-P2004/JP-moragan/README.md

 - You should produce a function that can take in the properties of a loan and output the expected loss.
 - You can also use multiple methods and provide a comparative analysis.
+-  You need to create a rating map that maps the FICO score of the borrowers to a rating where a lower rating signifies a better credit score.
+-  Given set number of buckets corresponding to the number of input labels for the model, she would like to find out the boundaries that best summarize the data.

 # Codes
  <a href = "https://github.com/Shreyas-P2004/JP-moragan/blob/main/JP_Morgan_task1.ipynb">Code1</a>